 Tips on Saving on the Cost of (Good) Groceries

-- Eat lots of veggies and fruits.
-We belong to a CSA and really enjoy the delicious vegetables and occasional fruits they provide.
-Yes, we have to be more planful and thoughtful to use all the veggies we get, but it has changed how we eat.
+- Eat a lot of fruits and veggies.
+We belong to community-supported agriculture or CSA, and really enjoy the delicious vegetables and occasional fruits they provide.
+This membership does require us to be more thoughtful in our meal planning in order to use all the vegetables we get, but it has changed how we eat as a family.
 Plus, you get a lot of produce for the price of a CSA share, it’s not as expensive as you might think!

 - Consider generic or store-brand items.
-I remember the stigma attached to generic foods when I was a kid in the 1980’s (hello black and white box of corn flakes!), and I wouldn’t have guessed then that I’d be an avowed store-brand buyer now.
-Quality has come a long way, and though there are some items I pay a little more to get “name-brand”, I like this option to save money.
+I remember the stigma attached to generic foods when I was a kid in the 1980s (hello black and white box of corn flakes!), and I wouldn’t have guessed then that I’d be an avowed store-brand buyer now.
+Quality has come a long way, and though there are some items I pay a little more to get a name-brand, I like this option to save money.

 - Make the meal.
-Although my wife and I are not hobbyist cooks, we do enjoy the satisfaction you get from making a good meal from scratch and not just reheating some prepared food.
+Although my wife and I are not hobbyist cooks, we do enjoy the satisfaction you get from making a good meal from scratch as opposed to reheating prepared food.
 This has become much more challenging with little kids in the house, but we’ve developed ways to keep our heads on straight and still cook 5-7 dinners a week.
-I think this takes a lot of practice, being willing to experiment, and being patient with each other and dedicated.
-But the alternatives, like eating out all the time and eating lots of prepackaged stuff, don’t sound so good, either.
+This takes a lot of practice, a willingness to experiment, a dedicated spirit, and patience with each other.
+But the alternatives, like eating out all the time and eating a lot of prepackaged stuff, don’t sound so good, either.

-Making dinners for a busy family 5 to 7 times a week with healthful, fresh ingredients is definitely time-consuming and could be costly.
-Here are my tips for keeping it under control money-wise:
+Making dinners for a busy family 5 to 7 times a week with healthy, fresh ingredients is definitely time-consuming and could be costly.
+Here are my tips for keeping the financial pressure under control:

 - Don’t shop hungry and leave the kids at home.
 Easier said than done some days, and I understand.
 Just know that being hungry and distracted leads to poor buying decisions, and guess what, the store likes it when you make poor buying decisions!

-- Avoid prepackaged foods.
+- Avoid prepackaged foods when possible.
 Meal kits and pre-assembled ingredients are convenient, and I guess could be a good starting point for you if you’ve never cooked at home.
 But they’re more expensive than buying and washing/cutting/cooking the items yourself.